danielewworrall/cubenet/README.md

 ```
 myLayer = Layer("V")
 ```
-After that you can construct multiple four-group convolutional layers using your `mygroup` object.
+After that you can construct multiple four-group convolutional layers using your `myLayer` object.
 For instance, to create three layers of group convolution with the same number of channels and kernel size we would write
 ```
 activations1 = myLayer.Gconv(input, kernel_size, channels_out, is_training)
 activations2 = myLayer.Gconv(activations1, kernel_size, channels_out, is_training)